-As an organisation focused on promoting and facilitating fact-based dialogue and advocacy to safeguard the rights of women and children.
-The Countess has produced this short guide to the Irish legal framework relating to gender and the rights and obligations that exist in law in this jurisdiction at time of publication.
-This guide is intended to provide clarity for community groups, sports organisations, and youth clubs on the legal standards required of them to ensure effective safeguarding is maintained across their organisation.
-Sporting organisations may also wish to consult our Sport Position Paper for information relating to female sport.
-Parents may find our publication Empowering Parents useful in navigating this space with their adolescents.
+As an organisation focused on promoting and facilitating fact-based dialogue and advocacy to safeguard the rights of women and children, The Countess has produced this short guide to the Irish legal framework relating to gender and the rights and obligations that exist in law in this jurisdiction at time of publication.

+This guide is intended to provide clarity for those working in schools on the legal standards required of them to ensure healthy and effective safeguarding is maintained across the Irish education system.